lwang1108/ASEF/README.md

 Rev. 2

 Quite a few people are interesed in this project, but unfortunately the code in the repo was just a dump from an experimental project for research.
 I spent a few days rewriting it.
 Please let me know if you have any problem with it.
-The code is tested on Mac OS X and Ubuntu, should also work on other Linux distros.
+The code is tested on Mac OS X and Ubuntu, should also works on other Linux distros.

 ## About ASEF